dguzenko/newdocs/docs/zoocart.md

 ### Step 1.
 Setup the Type

 1. Go to the *Joomla Administration / Components / ZOO/ gearwheel* (on the right side of the tab bar).
 Click on the app for which you want to setup a specific type.
-2. Click *Edit Elements* near the type name *(e.g. E-books)*.
+2. Create a new type for your digital products.
+Click *Edit Elements* near the type name *(e.g. E-books)*.
 Make sure all the required elements (PricePro, Quantity and ZOOcart) are present and configured.
 For more information please review the [Elements section](#elements) and the [official ZOO docs](http://yootheme.com/zoo/documentation/advanced/extend-pre-build-types).
 3. Click the *Edit* button (pencil) on the *ZOOcart* element and choose the Item Type *“Digital”* in the Specific settings panel.
 4. Add the element you want to integrate the ZOOaccess with. *(E.g. When a user buys an e-book and his order gets Payment received status, then the download option appears, so the user can download the file and enjoy his book.
 In our example we will use Download element.)*
 5. Click the *Edit* button (pencil) on this element *(E.g. Download element)* and configure the basic params.
 6. Click *Edit access evaluation params* in the *ZOOaccess* panel to set up integration of the element with the ZOOaccess plugin.
-Pick the *Yes* in the *Evaluate* checkbox to open the access rules settings.
+Pick *Yes* in the *Evaluate* checkbox to open the access rules settings.
 For more information please review the [ZOOaccess doc, Element Access section](http://joolanders.github.io/newdocs/?zooaccess#elements-access).
 7. Set up the [*ZOOcart Items* rule](http://joolanders.github.io/newdocs/?zooaccess#rules-zoocart-items-rule).

 **Note:** Configuring ZOOaccess rules you can follow one of scenarios: positive or negative evaluation.
 The *Render* action would render the element if the evaluation was positive, the *Not render* action would render the element if the evaluation was negative.
 The element will be rendered when the order has the status *Payment received* or *Completed*.